 Junkyard Dog Marketing privacy policy example

 My Salon Suite, which is owned by Propelled Brands, has a comprehensive privacy policy that’s made easier to navigate thanks to a menu at the top.
-In addition to the usual privacy policy information, MSS targets specific sections of its audience by explaining information that pertains to California residents, Nevada residents, and minors.
+In addition to the usual privacy policy information, MSS targets specific sections of its audience by explaining information that pertains to the California Consumer Privacy Act for their California-based clients.

 salon privacy policy example